HubSpot Integrations MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Search for integrations'), the target resource ('HubSpot Integrations Center'), and the scope ('by query string').
-It distinguishes from the sibling tool 'get_integration' by emphasizing search functionality rather than retrieval of a specific integration.
+The description clearly identifies the tool as a search operation with a specific verb ('Search for integrations') and resource ('HubSpot Integrations Center').
+It also distinguishes itself from the sibling tool 'get_integration' by implying a list/search behavior rather than a direct retrieval.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.